meindlm97/ClimXtract/README.md

 ### ERA5

-ERA5 is the fifth generation ECMWF reanalysis for the global climate and weather for the past 8 decades.
+[ERA5](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=overview) is the fifth generation ECMWF reanalysis for the global climate and weather for the past 8 decades.
 It spans atmospheric, land and ocean variables and includes hourly data with global coverage at 30 km resolution.
+It also offers [post-processed daily statistics](https://cds.climate.copernicus.eu/datasets/derived-era5-single-levels-daily-statistics?tab=overview) derived from the hourly fields.

-Data is avaiable at the [Copernius Climate Data Store](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=overview) and can be downloaded via the [CDS API](https://cds.climate.copernicus.eu/how-to-api).
-In addition, [ERA5-Land](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-land?tab=overview) hourly data from 1950 to present is also available at a resolution of 9 km.
+Data is avaiable at the [Copernius Climate Data Store (CDS)](https://cds.climate.copernicus.eu/) and can be downloaded via the [CDS API](https://cds.climate.copernicus.eu/how-to-api).
+In addition, [ERA5-Land](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-land?tab=overview) provides hourly data from 1950 to the present at a resolution of 9 km, with [post-processed daily statistics](https://cds.climate.copernicus.eu/datasets/derived-era5-land-daily-statistics?tab=overview) being also available.

 In oder to use the CDS API, the CDS API personal access token has to be setup:
 1. If you do not have an account yet, please [register](https://accounts.ecmwf.int/auth/realms/ecmwf/login-actions/registration?execution=c4f93b9c-f4e7-40e7-a6d4-94fb59e7a5e6&client_id=cds&tab_id=KEZjPuIIXiQ).